AdobeDocs/campaign-classic.en/help/rn/using/control-panel.md

 Additionally, Admin users can now delete SSH keys that were added to access SFTP servers.

-Please note that Control Panel is available for customers hosted on AWS only.
-No upgrades are required to access Control Panel.

 ## July 2019{#july-2019}

 15 July 2019